msik-404/karma-app-posts/README.md

 ```
 docker compose up
 ```
-When all containers are runing, run the following commands in the seperate command line
+When all containers are runing, run the following commands in the separate command line.
 ```
 docker exec -it karma-app-posts-mongo-1 mongosh --eval "rs.initiate()"
 ```